hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 When Retaliating your options are enhanced based on what Weapons you currently wield.
 Only one enhancement can be used at a time.

-Light Weapons (enhance): When you Counter you may Step at half range \
+Melee Light Weapons: When you Counter you may Step at half range

-Medium Weapons (enhance): When you Counter you leave an open wound on the target.
-If they move before the end of the current phase, they take 1 damage. \
+Melee Medium Weapons: When you Counter you leave an open wound on the target.
+If they move before the end of the current phase, they take 1 damage.

-Heavy Weapons (enhance): When you Counter you may Push the Attacker MIG mod / Size difference Spaces
+Melee Heavy Weapons: When you Counter you may Push the Attacker MIG mod / Size difference Spaces.

+Ranged Weapons:

-= Equipment - Robin
+= Equipment
 <equipment>
 Each character has a #term("Carrying Capacity", is_definition: true) equal to 5 + Might Mod.
 Items and Equipment have an amount of #term[Bulk] (usually 1).